ChangWan723/ChangWan723.github.io/_posts/CSLN/DataStructure/2023-09-15-Binary-Tree.md

 ![](https://i.postimg.cc/HxF6xCtc/image15.png){: .w-10 .shadow .rounded-10 }

 > - If a tree is a Perfect Binary Tree, it must be both a Complete Binary Tree and a Full Binary Tree.
-> - If a tree is a Complete Binary Tree, it must be both a Balanced Binary Tree.
 {: .prompt-tip }

 ### Applications of Binary Trees